van-lian/Model-Deployment/README.md

 # Model-Deployment
-A project about hotel booking using machine learning and making a streamlit app from the ML model For the Test case in the streamlit app is
+A project about hotel booking using machine learning and making a streamlit app from the ML model.

+For the Test case in the streamlit app is
 **Hotel Booking Cancellation Predictor**